David Starkey Attacks “A Snotty-Nosed Punk”

 For more information, see the article in The Daily Telegraph.Filed under British Royals, Historical Royals

-Tagged Architecture, David Starkey, Henry VII, Henry VIII, Richmond Palace.
+Tagged Architecture, David Starkey, Henry VII of England, Henry VIII of England, Richmond Palace.